jpaffrath/jask/README.md

   print("Hello!
 I am a module!") end
 ```
-Let's say this is saved in a file called _myModule.jask'_.
+Let's say this is saved in a file called _myModule.jask_.
 Now you can import the module, called _myModule_ (without the extension '.jask'):
 ```C
 use myModule